Leopoldthecoder/Perspective/README.md

-# TD;DR
+# TL;DR
-The whole thing was written more than a year ago.
+The whole thing was written over a year ago.
 Currently being reworked on.
-Check the dev branch for details.

 # Perspective.js
 Parallax scrolling/hovering effect.
 And more.